TMJ Treatment Desoto, MO

 Diagnosing TMD and TMJ Disorders

 During your initial TMD consultation in Desoto, MO, a skilled Desoto, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-This diagnostic assessment may involve checking:
+This assessment may include evaluating:

 • Range of Motion: Evaluating the comfort and range of your mouth opening and closing to detect restrictions.